mklabs/greenskin/readme.md

 - PhantomJS - For browser automation and collectng metrics
 - Phantomas - Monitoring and assertion tools.
 - Graphite - For storing metrics.

+This is essentially a little angular application on top of Jenkins and Graphite, with a set of preconfigured jobs (XML templates in `app/xml/*.xml)`

+Greenskin was developped internally at Kelkoo, and they kindly allowed me to open-source the project.

 ## How it looks